Easy Ways to Detect Air Leaks

 - Search for gaps where siding or bricks meet your foundation

 Conducting your own energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
 Experts can do a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
-Contact Midland Air Service Experts Heating & Air Conditioning in Columbia for a professional energy assessment at 803-399-7208.
+Contact Midland Air Service Experts in Columbia for a professional energy assessment at 803-399-7208.